Office of Research & Scholarship and PhD Program Staff Resources

 Schmidt Family Foundation Distinguished Professor

-- Creates a high-quality research infrastructure and support system for Faculty, students, and staff
+- Sustains research infrastructure to support faculty, students, and staff

-- Enhances the rich research environment through scholarly dialog and research activities
+- Enhances College research focus through planned scholarly activities

 Christine Williams, DNSc, RN, PMHCNS-BC